Osorkon21/Bossfall/Bossfall ReadMe.txt

     After beating the main quest in vanilla DFU without any mods, I began another playthrough using all the cool mods I wanted.
 As
     I played, I found myself thinking "what would I change if I could?"
 I began writing detailed lists of mod ideas that I was unable to do anything with, as I had no idea how to implement them.
-I gradually did more research on what I needed to being modding, but it was a frustratingly slow learning process.
+I gradually did more research on what I needed to begin modding, but it was a frustratingly slow learning process.

     After reading through the codebase trying to decipher the mysteries of C#, I finally started changing vanilla's code in